christso/crypto-investing-guide/README.md

 * personal taxation is a temporary measure to fund the war.
 * money printing was a temporary measure to fund the war.
 * mandatory lockdowns was a temporary measure to fight COVID.

+You choice, along with everyone else, will shape the world our children will live in.
+It's either going to be a world where people are victims who require ongoing government support, or where people are powerful and governments serve the people, or... a world split into the super-wealthy and the super-poor.
+Either way, you will be glad you took the lifeboat while everyone was still supporting the sinking ship.

 # The decentralized financial system